 - Have fun and don’t let the naming process worry you or be a cause of stress.
 Many people find that it takes time to pick the right name, and they sometimes find inspiration in the most unlikely places.
 That’s probably what happened to Dan & Sheree Smart as they were dealing with a yet another stubborn donkey on their mule farm in Wyoming.
 For them, the perfect name just happened to be “Smart Ass Ranch.”

-Helping others to find great names and stay on top of my blog has taken up so much time, that I have started a professional consulting business called Discovery Naming.
 I LOVE to read your comments, but because of time constraints, I am no longer able to offer free name suggestions.
 My readers might have some good ideas to get you started, though!
+Feel free to leave a comment below and you might get some suggestions from other people.